dkogan/multisense_ros/README.md

+# De-catkinized, de-cmaked, packaged build

+This is a fork of the multisense driver, with a cleaned-up build and distribution mechanism.
+The bulk of the ROS mess has been removed, for superior clarity and debuggability

 # multisense_ros

 Wrappers, drivers, tools and additional API's for using MultiSense S27, S30, KS21, SL, S7, S7S, S21, M, ST21, BCAM  with ROS.